Tefx/cli-chat/README.md

 Here are a few things to keep in mind when using `cli-chat`:

 - Before being able to use the tool, you must obtain an API key by registering for it [here](https://platform.openai.com/account/api-keys).
-- The API key will be recorded in a file called `.key` in your current directory.
-If you want to stop using the tool or change the key, just delete this file.
+- To end the conversation, type "thanks", "thx", or a similar phrase.
 - You can navigate through your conversation history with the arrow keys.
-- To end the conversation, type "thanks", "thx", or a similar phrase.
 - Common key-bindings and auto-suggestions are supported, thanks to [prompt_toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit).

 ### Control Commands